lelsheri/system-v10/erpnext/docs/user/manual/en/using-erpnext/articles/adding-file-as-a-attachment.md

 #Adding File as a Attachment

-ERPNext allows to attach files with documents.
+Revalue ERP allows to attach files with documents.
 User with a read permission on particular document will also be able to access files attached with it.

 ###Attach New File